 School Parties

 The school observes holidays throughout the school year including, but not limited to, Halloween, Christmas and Valentine's Day.
-Students who do not wish to participate in these holiday celebrations or activities may work silently or be excused by their teacher.
+Students who do not wish to participate in these holiday celebrations or activities may be excused by their teacher.

 Pets